Install and Deploy - Linux

 adminSettings__admins= will provision access to the admin portal.

 global.override.env, run the following command to apply your changes:

 The Bitwarden installation script uses settings in

 ./bwdata/config.yml to generate the necessary assets for installation.
-Some installation scenarios (e.g. installations behind a proxy with alternate ports) may require adjustments to
+Some installation scenarios (such as installations behind a proxy with alternate ports) may require adjustments to

 config.yml that were not provided during standard installation.